Experiment 2: Digital Input

 Option “C” has the same advantages as option “B”, though of course the switch action is reversed – logic “1” when the switch is open, logic “0” when the switch is closed.
 Historically, switch inputs on digital circuits tend to be of this type, which is known as “active low” switching.
 In fact, this option is supported by the internal hardware of the microcontroller, which has built-in resistors so all that is required is an external switch connected between the port and logic “0”.

-This is the case for the hardware that we are using and is illustrated in Fig. 148.
+This is the case for the hardware that we are using and is illustrated in Figure 22.2.

 Connecting a switch to a microcontroller.

-Fig. 148 Active low switching for a microcontroller.#
+Figure 22.2: Active low switching for a microcontroller.

 Each port has an associated pull-up register, which allows individual bits of the port to be “tied” to logic “1” through a high-value resistor.
 Different families of microcontrollers have different mechanisms for achieving this.
-In the demonstration programme that follows, the input pull-up resistors are enabled by a Arduino specific instruction, pinmode().
+In the demonstration programthat follows, the input pull-up resistors are enabled by a Arduino specific instruction, pinMode().
 Another microcontroller used in our undergraduate labs, the “AW60”, has special registers called “pull-up enable” registers to perform the same task.

-The demonstration programme in Listing 4: Binary counter with stop/start control is, in fact, the very first programme we tried in Experiment 1.
+The demonstration program illustrated as a flow-chart in Figure 22.4 in Listing 22.1 is, in fact, the very first program we tried in Experiment 1.
 There is one refinement; a switch is tested and if the logic input is “0”, the counter does not advance.
-Notice the pinmode() instruction in setup, which turns on the internal pull-up resistor.
-This is a one-off instruction at the start of programme execution.
+Notice the pinMode() instruction in setup(), which turns on the internal pull-up resistor.
+This is a one-off instruction at the start of program execution.

-Create an Arduino sketch, and copy/paste the code from Listing 4: Binary counter with stop/start control into it.
+Create an Arduino sketch, and copy/paste the code from Listing 22.1 into it.

 The testing of the switch input could be done using an Arduino-specific instruction, digitalRead(), but for the sake of completeness here is how it can be done using a port read and a logical “and” operation.
 The designated port is port D, bit 2.
 Note the use of the exclamation mark (“!”); “!=” means “does not equal”.